-- 1 Type I fluid / water mixture must be selected so that the freezing point of the mixture is at least 10 °C (18 °F) below outside air temperature. - 2 Ensure that the lowest operational use temperature (LOUT) is respected. - 3 To determine snowfall intensity, the Snowfall Intensities as a Function of Prevailing Visibility table (Table 42) is required. - 4 Use light freezing rain holdover times in conditions of very light or light snow mixed with light rain. - 5 Includes light, moderate and heavy freezing drizzle.
-Use light freezing rain holdover times if positive identification of freezing drizzle is not possible. - 6 No holdover time guidelines exist for this condition for 0 °C (32 °F) and below. - 7 Heavy snow, ice pellets, moderate and heavy freezing rain, small hail and hail.
+- 1 Type I fluid / water mixture must be selected so that the freezing point of the mixture is at least 10 °C (18 °F) below outside air temperature. - 2 Ensure that the lowest operational use temperature (LOUT) is respected. - 3 Freezing mist is best confirmed by observation.
+It is never reported by METAR however it can occur when mist is present at 0 °C (32 °F) and below. - 4 To determine snowfall intensity, the Snowfall Intensities as a Function of Prevailing Visibility table (Table 50) is required. - 5 Use light freezing rain holdover times in conditions of very light or light snow mixed with light rain or drizzle. - 6 Includes light, moderate and heavy freezing drizzle.
+Use light freezing rain holdover times if positive identification of freezing drizzle is not possible. - 7 No holdover time guidelines exist for this condition for 0 °C (32 °F) and below. - 8 Heavy snow, ice pellets, moderate and heavy freezing rain, small hail and hail.